rethinkdb/rethinkdb-rs/api/java/string-manipulation/match.md

 # Description #

-Matches against a regular expression.
+Match a string against a regular expression.
 If there is a match, returns an object with the fields:

 - `str`: The matched string
 - `start`: The matched string's start